highchair/artinruins-com/_property/edmund-place-east-providence.md

 street-number: 350

 meta: ""
-excerpt: "A purpose-built nursing home that closed within six years due to mismanagement, croneyism, and nepitisim"
+excerpt: "A purpose-built nursing home that closed within six years due to mismanagement, croneyism, and nepitisim.
+Turned into affordable housing in 2026."

 thumbnail: edmund-place-jh-2024-03-05.jpg